Peach Girl: Film

 A live action film of the same name directed by Koji Shintoki was released on 20 May 2017.
 It stars Mizuki Yamamoto as Momo Adachi and Kei Inoo as Kairi Okayasu.
 Other cast members are Mackenyu as Toji, Mei Nagano as Sae Kashiwagi, Yuika Motokariya as Misao Aki, Kensei Mikami as Ryo Okayasu, and Daisuke Kikuta as Jigoro.
 Its main theme song is "Call Me Maybe" by Carly Rae Jepsen.

 Other adaptations

-Peach Girl received a 13-episode television drama in Taiwan in November 2002, starring Annie Wu, Vanness Wu of F4 and Kenji Wu.
+Peach Girl received a 13-episode Taiwanese drama in November 2002, starring Annie Wu, Vanness Wu of F4 and Kenji Wu.
 The setting was changed from high school to college.
-It was produced by Comic Ritz International Production and Chai Zhi Ping) as producer and was broadcast in Taiwan on free-to-air Chinese Television System (CTS).
+It was produced by Comic Ritz International Production and Chai Zhi Ping) as producer and was broadcast in Taiwan on free-to-air CTS.
 The opening theme song is "Love is You" (愛的就是你) by Wang Leehom and the ending song is "I Believe in Your Love" (我依然相信你還愛我) by Ginny Liu.
 The insert song "Who Do You Love If Not Me?" (你不愛我愛誰?) by Vanness Wu is also featured in the show.